|

 use of the Internet:

-located and easy for parents to walk by to monitor or participate in what
+and easy for parents to walk by to monitor or participate in what a child

-a child is viewing.
-It is recommended not to let a child have a computer
+is viewing.
+It is recommended not to let a child have a computer in his/her

-in his/her room or behind closed doors.
-This will only contribute to a
+room or behind closed doors.
+This will only contribute to a child's false

-child's false sense of security while on-line and hinder parents' efforts
+sense of security while on-line and hinder parents' efforts to stay involved

 Limit the amount of time a child spends on-line.
 Like any other activity,

-other healthy activities for children.
-Once a child chooses to spend time
+healthy activities for children.
+Once a child chooses to spend time on-line

-on-line rather than interacting with other children face-to-face, or his/her
+rather than interacting with other children face-to-face, or his/her other

-other interests seem to always come second to the computer, then it may
+interests seem to always come second to the computer, then it may be time

-be time to review with the child how important is to show moderation while
+to review with the child how important is to show moderation while enjoying

-on the Internet.
-If a child is chatting with friends, e-mailing jokes
+the Internet.
+If a child is chatting with friends, e-mailing jokes back

-back and forth, or playing on-line games, a parent must keep up to date
+and forth, or playing on-line games, a parent must keep up to date on the

-on the various goings on.
-Sit down next to the child and observe what
+various goings on.
+Sit down next to the child and observe what they are

-they are using the computer for.
-Parents need to help children explore
+using the computer for.
+Parents need to help children explore the vast resources

 Monitor what your children are doing and where they are going while online.